antarctica/bas-style-kit-docs/site/_components/footer.md

   included="yes"
 %}

-The `.footer-bsk-divider` class acts as horizontal rule, with additional padding.
+Use the `.footer-bsk-divider` class on an element, to act as a horizontal rule with additional padding.

 {% example html %}
 <footer class="footer-bsk footer-bsk-default">